isabella232/devo-ps.github.io/_posts/blog/2013-03-06-troubleshooting-5minutes-on-a-yet-unknown-box.md

     $ history

-Always a good thing to look at; combined with the knowledge of who was on the box previously.
+Always a good thing to look at; combined with the knowledge of who was on the box earlier on.
 Be responsible by all means, being admin shouldn't allow you to break ones privacy.

 A quick mental note for later, you may want to update the environment variable ```HISTTIMEFORMAT``` to keep track of the time those commands were ran.
 Nothing is more frustrating than investigating an outdated list of commands...